 The Harbour Market

-And there you have it, my thoughts on our whistle stop tour of a few of Cologne’s Christmas Markets!
-I would love to go back and visit each market more thoroughly, try some market food and spend a bit of time at each one on another trip.
+And there you have it, my thoughts on our whistle stop tour of a few of the Cologne Christmas Markets!
+I would love to go back and visit each market more thoroughly.
+Especially to try some market food and spend a bit of time at each one on another trip.
 And I would really recommend going on different days to the weekend if you possibly can as it was extremely packed in most of them and hard to find a spot to stand and enjoy our drinks!
-But I definitely wasn’t disappointed with my experience, with this being my first visit to german markets in about 13 years (since I went on an exchange trip back in high school haha), I am very glad to have been back and definitely look forward to revisiting and really getting to explore in the future.
+But I definitely wasn’t disappointed with my experience of the Cologne Christmas Markets.
+This being my first visit to german markets in about 13 years (since I went on an exchange trip back in high school).
+I am very glad to have been back and definitely look forward to revisiting and really getting to explore in the future.